Flexible domains for minimal surfaces in Euclidean spaces: Introduction

 Assume now that $m\ge 2$.
 It suffices to prove that $\C^m\setminus C'$ is flexible.
 By the proof of Corollary \ref{cor:convex} we find a splitting $\C^m=\R^{2m}=\R^{s}\times \R^l$ where $l+s=2m$, $\R^l$ is a totally real subspace of $\C^m$, and $C'=E\times \R^l$ for some closed convex set $E\subset \R^s$ which does not contain any affine real line.
 Fix a point $p \in \R^s\setminus E$.
 By \cite[Theorem 1.3.11]{AnderssonPassareSigurdsson2004} there is an affine real hyperplane $p\in \Sigma_0 \subset \R^s$ such that every hyperplane $p\in \Sigma\subset \R^s$ close enough to $\Sigma_0$ avoids $E$.
 Denote by $\Sigma^c\subset\C^m$ the unique affine complex hyperplane contained in the real hyperplane $\Sigma\times \R^l\subset \C^m$ and passing through $p$.
 Since the intersection of all hyperplanes $\Sigma$ as above equals $p$, the intersection of the associated complex hyperplanes $\Sigma^c$ is contained in $\{p\}\times \R^l$.
 Since this subspace is totally real, the said intersection is trivial.
 In particular, there are hyperplanes $\Sigma_1$ and $\Sigma_2$ in this family such that $\Sigma^c_1\ne \Sigma^c_2$.
 Pick an affine complex line $p\in L\subset \Sigma^c_2$ which is transverse to $\Sigma^c_1$.
 It is elementary to verify that $L$ satisfies the conditions in Theorem \ref{th:main1C} (where it corresponds to the complex line $z'=0$).
 By translation invariance of $C'$ in the $\R^l$ direction the same argument applies for every point $p\in \C^m\setminus C'$. \end{proof}

-\begin{remark} The above proof also gives the known fact (see \cite[Lemma 3]{Drinovec2002MZ} and \cite[Proposition 3.5]{BracciSaracco2009}) that a closed convex set in $\C^m$ which does not contain an affine complex line is contained in the intersections of $m$ halfspaces determined by $\C$-linearly independent vectors.
+\begin{remark} The above proof of Corollary \ref{cor:convexC} also shows that a closed convex set in $\C^m$ which does not contain an affine complex line is contained in the intersections of $m$ halfspaces determined by $\C$-linearly independent vectors (see \cite[Lemma 3]{Drinovec2002MZ} and \cite[Proposition 3.5]{BracciSaracco2009}).

-It is shown in \cite{ForstnericWold2022X} that, under mild geometric assumptions on a closed unbounded convex set in $\C^n$ its complement is an Oka domain, which is a much stronger property. \end{remark}
+It is shown in \cite{ForstnericWold2022X} that under mild geometric assumptions on a closed unbounded convex set in $\C^n$ its complement is an Oka domain, a much stronger property. \end{remark}

 We now describe a class of flexible domains for minimal surfaces which do not necessarily satisfy the hypotheses of Theorem \ref{th:main1}.
 Recall \cite[Sect.\ 8.1]{AlarconForstnericLopez2021} that a real function $\tau$ of class $\Cscr^2$ on a domain $D\subset \R^n$ is said to be {\em $p$-plurisubharmonic} for some $p\in \{1,\ldots,n\}$ if at every point $x\in D$ the Hessian $\Hess_\tau(x)$ has eigenvalues $\lambda_1\le \lambda_2\le \ldots\le\lambda_n$ satisfying $\lambda_1+\cdots+\lambda_p\ge 0$; the function $\tau$ is \emph{strongly $p$-plurisubharmonic} if strong inequality holds at every point $x\in D$.
 This is equivalent to the condition that the restriction of $\tau$ to every minimal $p$-dimensional submanifold is a (strongly) subharmonic function.
-A compact set $L\subset \R^n$ is said to be \emph{$p$-convex} in $\R^n$ if and only if there is a $p$-plurisubharmonic exhaustion function $\tau:\R^n\to\R_+$ with $L=\tau^{-1}(0)$ such that $\tau$ is strongly $p$-plurisubharmonic on $\R^n\setminus L$ (see \cite[Definition 8.1.9 and Proposition 8.1.12]{AlarconForstnericLopez2021}).
+A compact set $L\subset \R^n$ is said to be \emph{$p$-convex} in $\R^n$ if and only if there is a $p$-plurisubharmonic exhaustion function $\tau:\R^n\to\R_+=[0,+\infty)$ with $L=\tau^{-1}(0)$ such that $\tau$ is strongly $p$-plurisubharmonic on $\R^n\setminus L$ (see \cite[Definition 8.1.9 and Proposition 8.1.12]{AlarconForstnericLopez2021}).
 A set $L$ which is $p$-convex is also $q$-convex for any $p<q\le n$.
 A $1$-plurisubharmonic function is a convex function, and a $1$-convex set is a geometrically convex set.
-A $2$-plurisubharmonic function is also called {\em minimal plurisubharmonic}, and a $2$-convex set in said to be {\em minimally convex}.
+A $2$-plurisubharmonic function is also called {\em minimal plurisubharmonic}, and a $2$-convex set is called {\em minimally convex}.